-Professional Coin Grading Service (PCGS) recently certified two extremely rare and unusual Washington Quarter errors.
+Professional Coin Grading Service (PCGS) certified two extremely rare and unusual Washington Quarter errors in 2017.

 The first is the third-known example of a two-tailed quarter likely struck in the 1965-1967 period.
 This piece, now graded PCGS MS62, was purchased by noted error specialist Fred Weinberg at the September 2017 Long Beach Coin, Currency, Stamp & Sports Collectible Expo.

 Keep in mind that while there are many two-headed or two-tailed coins in existence, nearly all are man-made “magician’s coins” made by sawing two coins in half and mating the matching parts.
 They will have a very different “ring” to them if dropped on a hard surface such as wood, metal or glass.

 “It’s always an honor to grade a great rarity and this genuine two-tailed quarter is certainly one of the rarest of all U.S. Mint errors,” stated David Hall, former President of Collectors Universe (NASDAQ: CLCT), parent company of PCGS.

 The second piece is a 1968-S Proof Quarter, struck on a 90% silver planchet (Type 2, with upset rims) left over from 1964.
 While a few 1965 Silver Quarters are known (and a 1966 is rumored), it is the only known post-1964 Proof Silver Quarter.

 This coin, now graded PCGS PR64, was also purchased by Mr. Weinberg at the September 2017 Long Beach Expo, and is accompanied by a July 1969 letter containing a spectrograph analysis confirming it is a 90% silver / 10% copper composition.
 Originally owned by well-known dealer Lyle Clark of California, this coin was purchased from Mr. Clark’s son.